Scheduling periodic messages on a shared link: Greedy Algorithms for Arbitrary Messages

 \subsection{First Fit}

-Consider some partial assignment $A$, the message $i$ uses all times from $A(i)$ to $A(i) + \tau -1$ in the first period.
+Consider some partial assignment $A$, in the first period, the message $i$ uses times in $[i]_1 = [A(i), A(i) + \tau -1 \mod P]$.
 If a message $j$ is scheduled by $A$, with $A(j) < A(i)$, then the last time it uses in the first period is $A(j)+\tau-1$ and it should be less than $A(i)$, which implies that $A(j) \leq A(i) - \tau$.
 Symmetrically, if $A(j) > A(i)$, to avoid collision between messages $j$ and $i$, we have $A(j) \geq A(i) + \tau$.
-Hence, message $i$ forbids the interval $]A(i) - \tau, A(i) + \tau[$ as offsets for messages still not scheduled because of its use of time in the first period.
+Hence, message $i$ forbids the interval $[A(i) - \tau +1 \mod P, A(i) + \tau -1 \mod P]$ as offsets for messages still not scheduled, because of its use of time in the first period.
 The same reasoning shows that $2\tau -1$ offsets are also forbidden because of the times used in the second period.
-Hence, if $|S|$ messages are already scheduled, then $|S|(4\tau -2)$ offsets are forbidden for any unscheduled message.
-It is an upper bound on the number of forbidden offsets, since the same offset can be forbidden twice because of a message on the first and on the second period.
+Hence, if $\lvert S\rvert $ messages are already scheduled, then at most $\lvert S\rvert(4\tau -2)$ offsets are forbidden for an unscheduled message.
+The real number of forbidden offsets may be smaller since the same offset can be forbidden both because of a message on the first and on the second period.